Palo-Cortex/soc-optimization/Documentation/Upon_Trigger.md

 Use the `Upon Trigger` playbook **as the first task** in:

 - Any alert-level **entry point** playbook.
-- Any automation flow that begins **immediately upon alert ingestion**.
+- Alert flows triggered directly from XDR detection logic.
-- Use cases where **alert triage, enrichment, and auto-remediation** need a consistent launch point.
+- Use cases focused on **reducing time-to-context** and enabling **automated triage**.
-- Scenarios where you want to drive **low-to-no-touch response**, while maintaining flexibility and oversight.
+- Automation paths that will expand to include **remediation**, **escalation**, or **case enrichment**.

-> This ensures every triggered playbook begins with clean, enriched, and normalized alert data — enabling safe automation and smart escalation.
+> This ensures every triggered playbook begins with clean, enriched, and normalized alert data — enabling scalable automation and smart escalation.

 ---